usnistgov/poseList3DPlot/README.txt

 sudo apt-get install maven
 mvn clean package

 Eclipse and Intellij also have options for importing a maven project.
+(Select the file pom.xml to import).

 To run graphical launcher:

 [path_to_jdk_1.8+]/bin/java -jar target/poseList3DPlot-1.0-SNAPSHOT.jar

-or use the convenience scripts run.sh or run.bat
+or use the convenience scripts run.sh or run.bat with a correct path to java set.

 ./run.sh